Energy saving tips for spring

 Your dishwasher is also a major energy consumer.
 While it’s running, it heats up and that will warm your home.
 Avoid running the dishwasher during the hottest hours and save it for the cool evening.

-The average dishwasher uses about 6 gallons of water per cycle!
+The average dishwasher uses about 6 gallons of water per cycle.
 To conserve water and energy, consider washing your dishes by hand on those scorching days.

 Your washing machine helps to clean your clothes.
 Why not return the favour?
 A dirty washing machine doesn’t clean your clothes as well.
 Dirt and lint collect in plumbing traps, while soap can build up on the sides and edges of your wash tub.
 This buildup can even lead to mould and mildew growth.

 To prevent this, give your washer a cleaning this spring!
 You can purchase a washing machine cleaner that runs on an empty cycle and keeps the machine fresh.
-You can also learn how to clean a washing machine thoroughly.

 According to Natural Resources Canada, appliances can account for over 14% of the total energy used in your home.
 If your appliances are old, consider upgrading to energy-efficient models.
 This upgrade can help you save on your bills and reduce your environmental impact.
 While researching your options, look for ENERGY STAR certification.

-Start saving energy today!
+Start saving energy today

 Energy-saving tips can help you adopt simple habits that reduce your carbon footprint and lower energy bills.
 These changes can help you maintain your home and make it a more comfortable place for you and your family.